AngeloTadeucci/Maple2/README.md

 Setup Guide: https://github.com/AngeloTadeucci/Maple2/wiki/Prerequisites

-Join the community discord!
+⚠️ **Important Security Notice**

-Currently the discord server is compromised and the invite link has been removed for your safety.
-Do not download any games that have been sent to you to test.
+Currently, the Discord server is compromised, and the invite link has been removed for your safety.
+Please be aware of the following:

+- Do not attempt to join any Discord servers associated with this project at this time.
+- Do not download or test any games that may have been sent to you through Discord or other channels.

+We are working to resolve this issue and will update this notice when it's safe to rejoin the community.